hrdkgtm/education/python-sysadmin/NOTES.md

 Notice how we decode the stdout first, this is because the standard output that we get from the shell is in a bytes format, so we have to decode it using the `decode()` function. which by default will decode the output into UTF8

+## Lecture : Advanced iteration with list comprehensions

+An interesting one, see **bin/contains.py** for more details

 #### footnotes

 - Be careful on naming the script not to be the same as the module that you are importing